metabase/metabase/docs/exploration-and-organization/exploration.md

 ## Command palette

-The command palette lets you jump to anywhere in your Metabase.
+The command palette lets you create new things, search your content, or jump to anywhere in your Metabase.

 To bring up the command palette, hit cmd/ctrl + k.
 That's `cmd + k` for Macs, or `ctrl + k` for Windows PCs.